ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/scikit-learn-models/evaluate-a-model.md

+---
+sidebar_position: 5
+---

-# Evaluating a Model's Robustness
+# Evaluate a Model

 In this example, we will demonstrate how to evaluate the robustness of a model using `jaqpotpy`.
 We will use a RandomForestRegressor model and perform various evaluations including cross-validation, external evaluation, and a randomization test.